 BHA will follow these goals, in establishing Repayment Agreements, providing some flexibilities for participants that cite undue hardships and extenuating circumstances:

-- 1. 50% of the outstanding debt be paid prior to execution of the agreement. - 2.
-Repayment agreement will last no more than 36 months.
+1. 25%-50% of the outstanding debt be paid prior to execution of the agreement, and will be affordable, as determined through discussion between client and BHA.